Honors Capstone Project

 We found that cell size of both HSC and U937 leukemia cells was affected to comparable levels by Rapamycin at low nanomolar concentrations.
 However, Rapamycin appeared to have a startling differential effect on cell proliferation of HSC as compared to U937 cells.
 HSC proliferated very slowly or not at all in the presence of low nM concentrations of Rapamycin.
 U937 cells on the other hand were able to proliferate more strongly even at very high concentrations of Rapamycin.
 Rapamycin inhibited the rate of cell proliferation to some extent but it did not prevent the U937 cells from completing cell division and increasing in number.

 Krawiec, Gabriela, "mTOR in Cell Signaling and Size Enlargement as a Target for the Chemico-Physical Therapy of Cancer" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 354.

 Creative Commons License